geneontology/geneontology.github.io/_docs/go-annotations.md

 *part of* links a gene product and a protein-containing complex.

 ### The *colocalizes_with* relation
-*colocalizes_with* indicates a transient or peripheral association of the protein with an organelle or complex.
+*colocalizes_with* indicates a peripheral association of the protein with an organelle or complex.
 For example, human microtubule depolymerase KIF2A is dynamically localized to spindle poles, regulating the degradation of microtubule during mitotic progression.
-Therefore [KIF2A](http://www.uniprot.org/uniprot/O00139){:target="blank"} ia annotated to [GO:0000922: spindle pole](https://amigo.geneontology.org/amigo/term/GO:0000922){:target="blank"} using the *colocalizes_with* qualifier, based on [PMID:18411309](https://www.ncbi.nlm.nih.gov/pubmed/18411309){:target="blank"}.

 <!-- ????-->
 ## Annotation extensions